-Connect: Connect on a human level to build trust.
-Introduce yourself and use their name in conversation.

-Listen: Make eye contact, nod, listen for details about their life.
+- Connect: Connect on a human level about things other than why someone is at our hospital (sports, weather, etc.) to build trust.
+Introduce yourself and use their name in conversation. - Listen: Make eye contact, nod, listen for details about their life.
 You must be fully present to listen for how you can make their visit special, unique to them.
-Be curious.

-Acknowledge: Acknowledge the emotions you observe rather than continue talking.

-Partner: Explain next steps in simple ways without acronyms or insider phrasing.
+Be curious. - Acknowledge: Acknowledge the emotions you observe with at statement such as, "I can hear how hard this must be."
+Or "Thank you for telling me how you are feeling.". - Partner: Explain next steps in simple ways without acronyms or insider phrasing.
 Ask "how does that sound" or "what have I left out that is important to you" instead of "do you have any questions."